Algebraic power scaling in a slowly-quenched bosonic quantum battery: Charging dynamics and temporal extensivity

-Now, we focus on the continuous quench with $r>0$.
-For a fast quench, $\tau_Q\lessapprox \pi {g_{f}}^{-1}$, the quench is too fast so that the first maximum of Eq.~(\ref{E_B}) is not yet reached.
-In this case $E_{B,m}$ has the same value as in Eq.~(\ref{vanilla}).
-Meanwhile, for a slow enough quench, $\tau_Q\gg {g_{f}}^{-1}$, the equations of motion for the first momenta are
+This expression is equivalent to the Green-function solution of Eq.~(\ref{eom}), but it makes the scaling with $\tau_Q$ explicit.
+For a fast quench, $\tau_Q\lessapprox \pi {g_{f}}^{-1}$, the quench is too fast so that the first maximum of energy is not yet reached; the limiting case for $r=0$ of Eq.~(\ref{E_B}) is given by Eq.~(\ref{vanilla}).
+Meanwhile, for a slow enough quench, $\tau_Q\gtrapprox g_f^{-1}$, $E_B(t)$ grows quadratically until it reaches $E_{B,m}$ that scales monotonically with respect to $\tau_Q$, as demonstrated below.